dekoza/mtgpl/RIX.rst

 :mtgtip:`Forerunner of the Coalition<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/4/b499fc26-26b0-4b0f-9c62-5ed599baf41d.jpg?1555040225|https://scryfall.com/card/rix/72/forerunner-of-the-coalition?utm_source=api>`
-   When Forerunner of the Coalition enters the battlefield, you may search your library for a Pirate card, reveal it, then shuffle your library and put that card on top of it.
+   When Forerunner of the Coalition enters the battlefield, you may search your library for a Pirate card, reveal it, then shuffle and put that card on top.

    Whenever another Pirate enters the battlefield under your control, each opponent loses 1 life.